openhab/openhab-addons/bundles/org.openhab.binding.octopusenergy/README.md

 # Octopus Energy Binding

-This binding allows OpenHAB to communicate with the public API from Octopus Energy (https://octopus.energy), an energy provider in the UK.
+This binding allows openHAB to communicate with the public API from Octopus Energy (https://octopus.energy), an energy provider in the UK.
 The following features are provided by the binding:

-- retrieval of latest meter readings (consumption)
+- Retrieval of latest meter readings (consumption)
-- retrieval of tariff schedule / unit rates (if on an agile tariff, half-hourly future rates are provided based on availability)
+- Retrieval of tariff schedule / unit rates (if on an agile tariff, half-hourly future rates are provided based on availability)
-- calculation of forward looking least cost window based on given energy consumption.
+- Calculation of forward looking least cost window based on given energy consumption.
 I.e. when is the cheapest time to run my dishwasher?
 This is available as a single pair of channels (cheapestSlotDuration, cheapestSlotStart) and also as an action for the use in scripts/rules.

-#### Current Limitations / Work in Progress

-- only tested with Octopus "Agile" electricity tariff.
+So far, this binding has only been tested with Octopus "Agile" electricity tariff.
 I would welcome users of "Go" or "Go Faster" for testing.
-- doesn't do very much with historical data

 ## Supported Things